primerates/PrimeRateLanding/replit.md

   - Click "Save" to save changes and return to view mode
 - **Functionality**:
   - Notes persist in localStorage key `'pinnedNotes'`
-  - Input clears after posting
+  - Input clears after posting and input card is hidden
   - Delete button (trash icon) removes individual notes
   - Each note can be edited and saved
+  - Smooth slide-in animation when pinning new notes

 ### Technical Implementation
 - **Data Storage**: Company posts stored in localStorage key `'postedCompanyPosts'`; Notes stored in `'pinnedNotes'`